wumpus/paramsurvey-tooling/README.md

 node:

 ```
-pstool submit ./my-script.py foo bar baz
+pstool submit ./my-script.py foo bar baz  # NOT YET WORKING
 ```

 ## Containers and paramsurvey

 Many compute clusters do not support Docker containers, for security reasons.
 These clusters often do support Singularity containers, and it's not hard to turn an arbitrary Docker container into a Singularity container.
-First export the Docker container on a machine that does have docker installed:
+Build the Docker container on a machine that does have docker installed, and then export it to a file:

 ```
 docker save IMAGE_ID | gzip > my_docker_image.tar.gz
 ```

-And bring that file to a host with `paramsurvey-tooling` installed, and do
+Transfer that file to a host with `paramsurvey-tooling` and `singularity` installed, and do:

 ```
 pstool build my_docker_image.tar.gz
 ```

-TODO: teach pstool how to actually start Singularity containers.

 ## Documentation